he

 are enhanced by employee participation.
 (See below.)

-psychologists, and psychiatrists, are all seen as having essential roles
+and psychiatrists, are all seen as having essential roles in treatment.

-traditionally had less status, administrators do everything possible to
+status, administrators do everything possible to provide the resources

-provide the resources and support that will reflect their commitment to
+and support that will reflect their commitment to creating an

-creating an environment in which child and youth care workers feel
+environment in which Child and Youth Care workers feel equally respected

-equally respected and valued [VanderVen 1979].
-For example, in some
+and valued [Vanderven 1979].
+For example, in some organizations child

-other disciplines with similar levels of education and experience
+similar levels of education and experience [Krueger 1986].

 Training and supervision are as much a part of the normal routine as